|All schools closed 12/9 due to unsafe road conditions. School Board meeting rescheduled for 12/16.|

 How it works

-You can print your stop information by clicking the printer icon () next to the school name.
+2. Click search button to get a list of routes associated with your address.
+Print bus stop information by clicking the printer icon () next to the school name.
 To print a list of routes and schools plus an area map, print the page from your browser.

 Deb Burchfiel is the Business-to-School Liaison for the Greater Albany Public School District.
 She coordinates career-related work opportunities for Albany high school students.
 Student opportunities may include job shadows, career-related field trips, mentorships, structured work experiences, internships, co-operative work experiences, and informational interviews.